alt0CLX/wireguard-swarm/README.md

 Thanks to Nick Sweeting https://github.com/pirate/wireguard-docs.

-Thanks to Nao who did not answer any of my questions but instead asked me teh questions i should have asked myself.
+Thanks to Nao who did not answer any of my questions but instead asked me the questions i should have asked myself.